IFTA & HVUT SpecialistsSOC 2 Aligned

 IFTA & Fuel Tax Reporting

 IFTA demands quarterly reconciliation of distance and fuel across 48 states and 10 Canadian provinces.
-Base jurisdictions audit ~3% of licenses annually – our teams ensure your clients are always audit-ready.
+Base jurisdictions audit ~3% of licenses annually – our teams ensure you are always audit-ready.

 Tax Preparation